citp/privacy-policy-historical/g/ga/gap/gapcanada.ca.md

 ### How do I contact you?

 For questions about our privacy Policy, to make choices about receiving promotional communications, to access, or update or correct your personal information, or to place an order, you can contact any of our Gap Inc. brands by email, telephone, or postal mail.
-If you have other questions or concerns about our privacy Policy or the manner in which we or our service providers treat your personal information, please direct your communication to "ATTN: Anthony Martin, Associate General Counsel".
+If you have other questions or concerns about our privacy Policy or the manner in which we or our service providers treat your personal information, please direct your communication to "ATTN: Gap inc., General Counsel".

 back to top